mdarora/BookStore_project/README.txt

 0200
-	-okay its working just after restarting the build and iiS -now i just wanna change some css for data table, font color having some mixmatch with background color
+	-okay its working just after restarting the build and iiS -now i just wanna change some css for data table, font color having some mixmatch with background color 0220
+	-Changed background color of all table rows <Tr> and font color of text around table inside of datatable border